-NAS b3000 v2 as a Single Device
+NAS e7000 v2 as a Single Device Attached to a SAN

-In the single NAS device configuration, the NAS b3000 v2 is connected to the storage enclosure via a single fiber channel host bus adapter (HBA) and an external SAN switch or an embedded switch on the storage device.
-An MSA1000 is used in the illustration of Figure 1 as an example.
-If two HBAs are used on the NAS b3000 v2, each HBA should be connected to a separate switch (embedded or external) that has access to the same controller pairs.
+In the single NAS device configuration, a NAS e7000 v2 is attached to a SAN via a single or pair of fiber channel host bus adapters (HBAs) and one or more SAN switches.
+In Figure 1, the dual HBA approach is illustrated.
+Each HBA should be connected to a separate switch that has access to the same controller pairs.
 This connection method allows redundant paths to the same storage subsystem.